Snowyzeros/Aimmy-dark/README.md

 **How to download?**

-Click on "Releases", and choose which one you want.
+Click on "Releases", and choose Aimmy-Dark.zip

-Source is available.
+Source is available as well.

 _________________________________________________________
 Information: